GamePlayer-8/akini-license/README.md

 ### Contributing

 Akini is an open source project made for the benefit of everyone.
 Contributions are welcomed, as long as they don't take away any user rights. <3

-### Security Risks

-This license does not recommend using copyright to secure the licensed product.
-It is an unregistered license and is not legally approved by any government.

 <hr/>